Manfred Weber: European integration

 On 7 June 2014, Weber dismissed demands by British Prime Minister David Cameron to put the brakes on European integration.
 Weber stated that "The EU is based on an ever closer union of European peoples.
 That is set out in the treaties.
 It is not negotiable for us...
 We cannot sell the soul of Europe... if we grant every national parliament a veto right, Europe would come to a standstill."
-However, he supports Cameron's demand that Britain, as a non-euro country, should be empowered to influence eurozone policy decisions.
+However, he supported Cameron's demand that Britain, as a non-euro country, should be empowered to influence eurozone policy decisions.
 Also, he told The Guardian in early 2015 that the United Kingdom's drive to freeze welfare payments for EU immigrants was justified and set an example for the rest of the union.

 In early 2017, Weber held that if the International Monetary Fund (IMF) insisted on debt relief for Greece, it should no longer participate in the bailout, thereby breaking ranks with his political party's official line that the program would end if the IMF pulled out.

 Commenting on the UK's vote to leave the European Union, Weber said, "The British people decided to leave this union, so they will not be so comfortable, so safe, not so economically strong.
 That's why we will say that it really is a very negative day."

-As chairman of the European People's Party, the biggest party within the EU Parliament, Weber placed a petition to grant free Interrail tickets to all EU citizens on their 18th birthday.
+In 2018, Weber placed a petition to grant free Interrail tickets to all EU citizens on their 18th birthday.
 These tickets would allow free travel within all of the EU for one month.
 Motivating reasons mentioned by Weber: "It is about bringing people together.
 We must arrange for young people to be thrilled by Europe again."
 However, the idea would have cost the EU taxpayer subsidies of 2.3 billion euros every year, hence the proposal did not find much support.